JabirJelek/Jarkom-Modul-1-I04-2022/README.md

 ### Question 3

-> Filter so that wireshark only shows packets going to port 80!

 filtering packets that only going to port 80 can be easily done by applying command `tcp.dstport == 80` . <br>
 ![Result](Contents/no3.png)

 ### Question 4

-> Filter so that wireshark only picks up packets coming from port 21!

 in order to get information about packets that only coming from port 21 in our network traffic we can do that by applying filter by using command `tcp.srcport == 21` <br>
 ![Result](Contents/no4.png)

 ### Question 5

-> Filter so that wireshark only picks up packets coming from port 443!

 We can filter our network traffic coming only from port 443 by using the command `tcp.srcport == 443`.<br>
 ![Result](Contents/no5.png)

 ### Question 6

-> Filter so that wireshark only shows packets going to lipi.go.id !

 To see packets only going to a specific domain, we used `http.host == lipi.go.id`.<br>
 ![Result](Contents/no6.png)

 ### Question 7

-> Filter so that wireshark only picks up packets coming from your ip!

 if we were using an Windows OS, we could open the Command Prompt and use the `ipconfig` to find out our current IP address (IPv4), after that we could just use `ip.src`:

 ![Result](Contents/no7.png)

 ### Question 8

-> Browse the flow of packets in the given .pcap file, look for useful information in the form of a conversation between two students regarding cheating in practicum activities.
-The conversation is reported to use a network protocol with a high level of reliability in its data exchange so you need to apply a filter with that protocol.

 first, we input this code  into the filter:
 `(tcp.flags.syn == 1 && tcp.flags.ack == 0) || (tcp.flags.syn == 1 && tcp.flags.ack == 1)`